yarbelk/django-allauth/README.rst

 .. image:: https://pennersr.github.io/img/bitcoin-badge.svg
    :target: https://blockchain.info/address/1AJXuBMPHkaDCNX2rwAy34bGgs7hmrePEr

+This is a fork of https://github.com/pennersr/django-allauth that is focused on supporting multiple `SocialApp`'s of the same type.
+I.E, allow you to authenticate against multiple Facebook Pages as well as multiple types of authenticators (providers - IE. G+, Facebook & Twitter).

+It also adds basic swappable models for SocialApp.

 Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.